What You Should Know About This Degree

 Traditionally, a Master’s of Business Administration (MBA) has been the sought-after degree for individuals seeking to move into management roles.
 An MBA teaches advanced business skills in areas like budgeting and finance, leadership, and ethics, usually for students who already have a business degree or experience.
 MS and MEM programs teach many of the same concepts, but with an engineering orientation.
 Your experience and career goals will help inform which type of degree you should pursue.

-Although overall job growth in engineering and management is expected to be steady through 2026, there are some areas in which employment is expected to decline.
-Due to an increase in automation and outsourcing, employment of industrial production managers will decline by one percent, or 900 jobs, according to the Bureau of Labor Statistics.
+Although overall job growth in engineering and management is expected to be steady through 2031, there are some areas in which employment is expected to be relatively slow.
+Due to an increase in automation and outsourcing, employment of industrial production managers will only grow by three percent over the next decade, according to the Bureau of Labor Statistics.
 When considering your career trajectory, take a look at job trends to help determine what educational path is right for you.

 Many of the programs on our list are offered online, but it’s important to check if they have any in-person requirements, such as orientations, residencies, or final presentations.
 Some programs may require students to visit campus as an opportunity for networking and face-to-face interaction, which are valuable components of graduate education.
 Make sure to carefully review the program’s curriculum, and confirm that you can attend any mandatory campus visits.

 Here are some questions to ask when researching master’s in engineering management programs:

 - Does this program offer concentrations or certificates?
 Students who choose to specialize in a particular area of engineering management should look for programs that offer concentrations or certificates.
 Common areas of concentration in this field include logistics and supply chain management, construction management, and quality management.